-7 CONCLUSIONS
+7 Conclusions

-In this paper we presented VPS, a sequencer based on performance prediction and Vygotski concept of ZPD for multiple skills contents with continuous knowledge and performance representation.
+In this paper we presented VPS, a sequencer based on performance prediction and Vygotsky's concept of ZPD for multiple skills contents with continuous knowledge and performance representation.
 We showed that MF is able dealing with the most actual problems of Intelligent Tutoring Systems, like time and personalization, retrieving automatically skills required and difficulty.
-We proposed VP, a performance based policy that does not require direct input of domain information, and a student simulator that partially overcomes the problem of massive testing with real students.
+We proposed VP, a performance based policy that does not require direct input of domain information, and a student simulator that helps in preliminary off-line evaluation.
 The designed system achieved time gain over random and in range policy in almost each scenario and is robust to noise.
 This demonstrates how the sequencer could solve many engineering/authoring efforts.
 Nevertheless, an experiment with real students is required to better confirm the validity of the assumptions of the simulated learning process.
 A different evaluation is required for the performance prediction based sequencer.
-Since MF was already tested on real data, the main risk, in this case, is represented by the VP, which requires the tuning of the threshold score $y{th}$ on real students.
-Another minor risk, the over- or underestimation of the student's parameters by the performance predictor, was already addressed in (Koedinger et al., 2011) and is minimized here by retraining the model.
-In conclusion, to use VPS, no further analysis are required, since the MF will reconstruct the domain information, thanks to continuous score representation.
-The exploitation of performance predictors able to deal with continuous scores and knowledge representation are the future of adaptive ITS.
-With the results obtained in this paper we plan to extend such an approach also to other intervention strategies to further reduce the engineering efforts in ITS.
+Some work was done in this direction and was mentioned in the previous section.
+In conclusion, to use VPS, no content analysis is required, since the MF will reconstruct the domain information, thanks to continuous score representation.
+This will allow the integration of the sequencer in ITS whose content analysis is not affordable.
+With the results obtained in this paper we plan to extend such an approach also to other intervention strategies to further reduce the engineering efforts in ITS after an complete evaluation on real students.